 The following resources are meant to help support families in selecting digital media that is appropriate for their families, as well as to engage in conversations around what it means for your family to live well in a digital world.
 In addition, each of these resources has further information on social media, privacy & safety and relevant research.

-With the help of our district's Digital Wellness Elementary Lead Team we've curated a list of 6 picture books that help support digital wellness discussions and questions.
+We've curated a list of picture books that help support digital wellness discussions and questions with younger students.

 UBC Digital Wellness Q&A